metaleap/vscode-appz/libs/go/readme.md

 }
 ```

-InputBoxBag is a snapshot of `InputBox` state at the counterparty.
+InputBoxBag is a snapshot of `InputBox` state at the VSC counterparty.
 It is
 obtained whenever `InputBox` creations and method calls (incl. the dedicated
 `Get`) resolve or its event subscribers are invoked, and therefore (to help
 always retain a factual view of the real full-picture) should not be constructed